 General CARES Resources

-- CARES Fact Sheet (UUA Office of Church Staff Finances)
+- CARES Fact Sheet (PDF) (UUA Office of Church Staff Finances)

 UU Retirement Plan Provisions Related to the CARES Act: Learn about new options regarding distributions and loans, and read a message to Plan participants.